evannetwork/evannetwork.github.io/dev/hello-agent.md

 In evan.network, the encouraged way to take care of this is [DBCP](/dev/dbcp).
 But this is not always available and a little too complex for a quick tutorial.
-So we just deployed our `Hello World` contract via truffle, and to use those contracts in an evan.network application, we need to import the API of the contract separately.
+So we just deployed our `Hello World` contract via 'truffle', and to use those contracts in an evan.network application, we need to import the API of the contract separately.

 Which means we first have to export it: